lafx0/lafx0/content/about.md

 Hello there!

-I'm an Offensive Security consultant based in Milan, Italy.
+I'm a Penetration Tester based in northern Italy.
-I set up this blog as a reference for anything related to security and hacking, including cheatsheets, CTF walkthroughs and certification reviews/experiences.
+I set up this blog as a reference for anything related to security and hacking, including cheatsheets, CTF walkthroughs and certification reviews / experiences.